Hartman Stickley Memorial Piano Competition

 3. Cuts in longer pieces will be left to the discretion of the judges and should not be made by the teacher or student.

 4. Only original solos are allowed.
 No arrangements or concerti will be heard.
-No transcriptions, unless they are written by the composer.
+However, Liszt transcriptions will be allowed.

 5. No more than two pieces per student will be accepted.
 This applies to movements of sonatinas, sonatas, and suites.
 MTNA guidelines will be followed as to what constitutes apiece.